P146737/DataManagement_Assignment1/README.md

 - **GitHub** - for version control and publishing

 ## Repository contents
-The full Python analysis notebook is available in this repository as Insurance Data Analysis using Hive and Python.ipynb.
+The full Python analysis notebook "Insurance Data Analysis using Hive and Python.ipynb" is included in this repository.
 You can open and run it directly on Google Colab for interactive exploration.

 ## Project Sections
 ### 1. Data Cleaning